Does the Safe and Sound Protocol Work for Anxiety and Trauma? A Therapist in Dallas Weighs In

 Anxiety and trauma aren’t just in the mind.
 They’re deeply wired into the autonomic nervous system (ANS).
 If you experience chronic stress, PTSD, or ongoing overwhelm, your nervous system may be stuck in survival mode, making it hard to feel safe, connected, or emotionally regulated.

-SSP and the Autonomic Nervous System: Getting Unstuck
+The Safe and Sound Protocol and the Autonomic Nervous System: Getting Unstuck

-The Safe and Sound Protocol is designed to support nervous system flexibility by targeting the vagus nerve, which plays a major role in regulating stress responses.
+The Safe and Sound Protocol (SSP) is designed to support nervous system flexibility by targeting the vagus nerve, which plays a major role in regulating stress responses.
 The vagus nerve acts like the body’s reset button, helping us shift between states of calm, connection, and survival.
 When it’s functioning well, you can move in and out of stress responses smoothly.
 But for those with anxiety, trauma, or sensory sensitivities, the system can get stuck in either:

 • Fight-or-flight (sympathetic activation) → Chronic anxiety, hypervigilance, racing thoughts, difficulty relaxing.